WalletConnect/walletconnect-docs/docs/introduction/sign.md

 ## Examples and Resources

-To view some examples of our Sign SDK at work, check out some of the examples below.
+To view some examples of our Sign SDK at work, check out some of the links below.

 ### dApps